BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 Hosting tutorial: https://www.youtube.com/watch?v=B8JNTL4-AxU
 Module programming tutorial: https://www.youtube.com/watch?v=RN8891f0B14

+Currently rewriting this page to wiki: https://github.com/RainOrigami/BattleBitAPIRunner/wiki Check it out, it contains some more detailed information and guides.

 ## Features

 - Start the community server API endpoint for your server to connect to